Saptak625/TI-84PlusCEPrograms/README.md

 Open-Source Release of classic game Pacman.

 ### PARAPONT
+Find last point of a parallelogram given the other 3 points.

 ### PED
 Calculates the Price Elasticity of Demand (PED).
 Can be used to calculate Price Elasticity of Supply (PES) using the same formula.